 Future Leaders Magazine 2020-21 Edition

-The Future Leaders Magazine highlights 150 of the UK's most oustanding African & African Caribbean Students and New Graduates.
+The Future Leaders Magazine highlights 150 of the UK's most outstanding African & African Caribbean Students and New Graduates.
 Leanne was listed in 4th place out of these 150 future leaders.

 LinkedIn Top Voices 2020: Frontline Health Care

 Leanne was listed as one of LinkedIn's 2020 Top Voices on the frontlines in health care.
 She was selected amongst just 10 of the hundreds of Top Voices highlighted from around the world.
 The list is a compilation of experts driving today’s professional conversation.

 Leanne was featured in the 2020 edition of the Rare Rising Stars magazine as one of the 10 most outstanding black students in the UK during the 2019-20 academic year.